-In cooking up this list, we used several factors.
-All of these schools advertise degrees that are 100% available online.
-All of them have tuition under $17,000 a year.
-We use the faculty to student ratio as an estimate of the personalized attention you can expect in your schooling.
+In creating this list of the top online associate in hospitality management degree programs, we used several factors.
+For example, all of these schools advertise degrees that are 100% available online, and all of them have tuition under $17,000 a year.
+We used the faculty to student ratio as an estimate of the personalized attention you can expect in your schooling.
 The relevancy of the curriculum to the current demands of the field is also a factor.
 Bonus points were given out for awards recognizing excellence in online education, the option of college credit for life experience and professional experience of faculty members.

 #11 – Chemeketa Community College